-In this article we will learn how to import Twitter Data from Gnip PowerTrack by constructing rules to refine the search results.
+In this article we will learn how to import Twitter data from PowerTrack by constructing rules to refine the search results.
 Our goals are to select only the relevant tweets and to limit the number of tweets, which in turn minimizes the cost.
 We will start by reviewing the PowerTrack API rules, and then demonstrate a scenario of starting a data feed with step-by-step instructions.
+You may also find this video about using Sifter to search tweets to be helpful.

 - Multiple clauses can be combined with ‘and’, ‘or’, and 'not' logic.
 The rules for doing this are very specific: